 How it Works:

-• At the end of each work week, take your time to note down all your accomplishments.
+• At the end of each work week, take the time to note down all your accomplishments.

 • Next to each item, write down what you learned while working on it.
 Also, don’t forget to note what you can do differently next time to get better outcomes.